Noo Saro-Wiwa

 Primary Source, a non-profit organisation that works to advance global education in primary and secondary schools, selected Looking for Transwonderland as its annual Global Read title for teachers throughout the United States.

-In 2018 Noo was among the judges for the Jhalak Prize for literature, and Condé Nast Traveler Magazine named her one of "The World's 30 Most Influential Female Travellers".
+In 2018, Noo was among the judges for the Jhalak Prize for literature, and Condé Nast Traveller magazine named her one of "The World's 30 Most Influential Female Travellers".

 She lives in London and supports Liverpool FC.